 5. Hit Up Your Local Thrift Store

-Instead of going for fast fashion and a sweater that’s made from acrylic yarn for $20, try checking out your neighborhood thrift store.
-Plenty of high-quality clothing ends up there.
-So rather than buying something cheap that’s going to get a hole in it and end up in a landfill somewhere, you can shop for items made from natural materials that will stand the test of time and won’t burn a hole in your pocket.
-Thrift stores are also great for household items like appliances, linens and toys for children.
+Rather than buying something low-quality that’s going to get a hole in it and end up in a landfill somewhere, you can shop for items made from natural materials that will stand the test of time and won’t burn a hole in your pocket.
+Thrift stores are also great for household items like dishes, linens, and toys for children.

 See?
-There are lots of ways you can make a difference in your waste consumption, and these are just a few of the basic ones.
-These are all very low energy ways to minimize the amount of trash you’re producing.
-And while they may take a while to get used to, it’s absolutely worth it for the environmental impact that we all should be trying to make.
+There are lots of ways you can make a difference in your waste consumption.
+These options are low-energy ways to get started, allowing you to minimize the amount of trash you’re producing.
+And while they may take a while to get used to, it’s absolutely worth it for the environmental impact you’re going to make.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.